justeattakeaway/AwsWatchman/README.md

 - [Configuration file examples](ConfigurationExamples.md)
 - [Supported Services](SupportedServices.md)

-Our production configuration files are kept seperately, in an internal repository.
+Our production configuration files are kept separately, in an internal repository.